 Australia currently lacks industrial manufacturing capacity for some major project components, such as wind turbine generators.
 These will be sourced from established global manufacturers via reputable Australian suppliers.

-Based on the current project design, Bungaban will occupy around 1 per cent of the combined area of its host cattle properties once operational (549.3 ha).
+Based on the current project design, Bungaban will occupy around 1 per cent of the combined area of its host cattle properties once operational.

-The maximum temporary development footprint during construction will be less than 6 per cent of the total area of all host properties.
+The maximum temporary development footprint during construction will be around 5 per cent of the total area of all host properties.
 This includes changes of any kind to the existing grazing properties, including previously cleared roads, tracks and agricultural pasture.

 More than 99 per cent of the project’s development footprint occurs within non-remnant, historically cleared and disturbed land, with critical infrastructure positioned away from sensitive areas, minimising overall biodiversity impacts.